djmgit/DeathStar/README.md

 - Check the built binary using ```./dist/deathstar -help```.
 - To install DeathStar to your path, run ```make install```.
 - This will install deathstar under /usr/bin and you can invoke ```deathstar``` from anywhere.

+Now that DeathStar is setup we are ready for performing our first loadtest.